Nickchapman3773/Uranium-Fever/docs/main/setup.md

   	- Disables New Vegas Reloaded, Uranium Haze, and related mods.
   - **Very Low Quality Profile**:
   	- Further reduces settings and disables additional effect and lighting mods.
+  - **Unloaded Profile**:
+  	- Reduces texture resolution dramatically to mimic the aesthetic of older 8-bit games.
+This profile **WILL NOT** provide additional performance benefits.
   - **Debugging Profile**:
   	- Minimal load order, only essential mods enabled.